Search continues for Gabby Petito, Brian Laundrie

-The search was called off for Saturday due to darkness and is set to resume Sunday morning.
-North Port Police say nothing was found.
+Former FBI agent, Brad Garrett, on the search for Gabby Petito, Brian Laundrie

-Our search of the Carlton is being called this evening due to darkness.
-Nothing found.
-Efforts will begin again Sunday morning. pic.twitter.com/l7L8B9hHrM— North Port Police (@NorthPortPolice) September 18, 2021
+Meanwhile, the search of a vast nature reserve in Florida is set to resume Sunday as authorities seek to locate Brian Laundrie, Petito's fiancé.

-Local and federal law enforcement are combing through a massive county park known as the Carlton Reserve, which spans more than 24,000 acres and is located just north of the home in which Laundrie and Petito shared with his parents.
+Local and federal law enforcement combed through a massive county park known as the Carlton Reserve, which spans more than 24,000 acres and is located just north of the home in which Laundrie and Petito shared with his parents.

 WATCH | Chopper hovers over police search for Brian Laundrie at Carlton Reserve